CephalofairGames/merc-packs-faq/index.md

 **What happens if I own a Reputation-based item but no longer have the Reputation to qualify for it?** You keep it.
 If you sell it, however, you cannot buy it back unless your faction reputation goes back up.

-**I have an item (such as an Iron Helm) that modifies the monster's attack modifier draw.
+**I have an item that modifies the monster's attack modifier draw.
 How does that work if the monster has Advantage or Disadvantage?** The effects of the item should be applied *before* the modifier is chosen. *This is a change from a Gloomhaven 1e FAQ ruling.*

 **Will my Spent item with use slots recover its uses if I Long Rest before all of the charges are expended?** Yes, Spent items recover all their use slots whenever they are recovered, whether as part of a long rest or an item recovery ability.
 A Lost item will not recover its charges on a long rest; it would only recover its charges when you use an ability that can recover Lost items. *This is a change from Gloomhaven 1st Edition.*